Genital Reconstructive Surgery – Labiaplasty (no vaginal cavity)

-This surgery is performed to create female genitalia, including a neoclitoris, labia majora and minora and a vaginal dimple using the patient’s external genitalia.
+This surgery is performed to create female genitalia, including a neoclitoris and neovagina (if requested), using the patient’s external genitalia.

 Genital Reconstruction Patient 1